 The next time you’re taking a photo of a person take a moment to move them into a position where the background will be as far behind them as possible.

-Another option: use your phone’s portrait mode to generate a blurry background.
+Another option: use your phone’s portrait mode to generate blurry background iphone photos.
 The phone uses an algorithm to create the blur.
-On closer examination the blur may not look as natural as it would if taken with a DSLR, but overall, it’s a nice option to improve your iPhone photography.
+On closer examination, the blur may not look as natural as it would if taken with a DSLR, but overall, it’s a nice option to improve your iPhone photography.

 Here’s a great tutorial on iPhone portrait mode.